cockroachdb/docs/_includes/orchestration/kubernetes-performance.md

 Experimentally, this does not appear to have a noticeable effect on CockroachDB's performance when a Kubernetes cluster isn't heavily utilized, but don't be surprised if you see CPU requests on your pods that you didn't set.

-### Other Pods on the Same Machines as CockroachDB
+### Other pods on the same machines as CockroachDB

 As discovered in the above section on [Resource Requests and Limits](#resource-requests-and-limits), there will always be pods other than just CockroachDB running in your Kubernetes cluster, even if you don't create any other pods of your own.
 You can see them at any time by running: